sormuras/sormuras.github.io/blog/2023-03-09-jshell-tooling.md

-## Java Shell Tooling Script
+## Running JDK Tools within a JShell Session

-This blog post is about running tools provided by the Java Development Kit in an interactive Java Shell session.
+This blog post is about running [tools](https://docs.oracle.com/en/java/javase/17/docs/specs/man/) provided by the Java Development Kit (JDK) in a JShell session.

+JShell was introduced in JDK 9 by [JEP 222 - jshell: The Java Shell (Read-Eval-Print Loop)](https://openjdk.org/jeps/222) as an interactive tool to evaluate Java code.
+When using JShell for interactive development and code exploration, it is often desirable to run JDK tools, that are usually executed on the command-line, "in-shell": for example to avoid starting a new operating system shell and also for feeding a just created class as an input to a JDK tool and evaluate its output.
+The `TOOLING.jsh` script introduced later in this blog post makes it easy to run a selection of JDK tools.

-The example presented below will print out verbose disassembled code with internal type signatures of a Java class created in the current Java Shell session.
+An example presented below will print out verbose disassembled code with internal type signatures of a Java class created in the current JShell session.

 ### Goal